 A thorough explanation becomes complicated, and for those of you who are interested, the remainder of this page will address the issue on a more technical level.

-You'll notice that the latch bolt has a beveled edge.
+You'll notice that the latch bolt below has a beveled edge.
 This interacts with the strike plate and as the door closes, the beveled edge of the bolt withdraws into the lock cylinder with a spring action.
 Once the bevel bolt reaches the center of the strike plate (the hole in the center of the plate), the spring releases and the bolt is fully engaged into the center of the strike plate.
 Because the bevel is on only one side of the bolt, it cannot be pushed open without turning the lock handle that withdraws the beveled latch bolt back into the lock cylinder in the door.
 To open the door, you must turn the lock handle.

 It's those first several weeks that present a problem for all those preferring an electronic access for their gates.

 Why is kiln-dried 7% moisture preferred?
-If we worked with green wet wood that had been logged the week before and was still wet with the plasma of living cells, our tight joints would open up as the wood dried and shrinked the way firewood must dry before being burned.
-For assemblies relying on woodworking joinery instead of fastners, it is essential that the jonts are cut and fashioned with a relative moisture between 7-9%. (less than this and the cell structure of the wood fiber itself breaks down, hence why you see very little in the way of exposed wood assemblies in places like Phoenix or Las Vegas).
+If we worked with green wet wood that had been logged the week before and was still wet with the plasma of living cells, our tight joints would open up as the wood dried and shrank the way firewood must dry before being burned.
+For assemblies relying on woodworking joinery instead of fasteners, it is essential that the joints are cut and fashioned with a relative moisture between 7-9%. (less than this and the cell structure of the wood fiber itself breaks down, hence why you see very little in the way of exposed wood assemblies in places like Phoenix or Las Vegas).

-But 1/4" is too little to accomodate the acclimating expansion of our gates.
-The gates, upon arriving and being installed and absorbing the changes in varying climate regions once fully exposed, naturally begin to swell once they experience their first season with humidty.
+But 1/4" is too little to accommodate the acclimating expansion of our gates.
+The gates, upon arriving and being installed and absorbing the changes in varying climate regions once fully exposed, naturally begin to swell once they experience their first season with humidity.
 (So if the gate is installed between late October and early March, everything will be fine until the heat and summer rains and daily humidity of the warmer season arrives).

 The gate swells and quickly it swells beyond the 1/4" gap of your electronic lockset and it continues to swell until it becomes wedged tight against your gate post.
 The electronic lock is instantly disabled and at this juncture the gate must be shoved and pushed and yanked simply to gain access.
 A horrible set of parameters for the gate.
 And because the gate will not latch or close, it often is left to slam and bang against the post with each thrust of wind.
 And eventually something gives.
-First your patience followed by a temper tantrum followed by a string of cursing exletives directed toward Prowell Woodworks.
+First your patience followed by a temper tantrum followed by a string of cursing expletives directed toward Prowell Woodworks.
 Followed by the gate finally giving in to the abuse and manhandling and our homeowners calling demanding a new replacement gate.

 So you will see others with electronic access system that seem to work just fine.
 Perhaps even your neighbor's gate.
 But if you are in the gate building business, a 20% recall rate is about 19.999% higher than what is acceptable.

 Therefore, any gate subsequently utilizing a standard door lock or electronic access loses it's warranty the moment it leaves our shop.
 We will not replace such a gate.
 There is no way to hide the evidence of such a lockset.
-You gambled, and the price for those who imperitives are electronic security, the next option is wrought iron, preceded by a round of cursing expletives directed toward Prowell Woodworks.
+You gambled, and the price for those whose imperatives are electronic security, the next option is wrought iron, preceded by a round of cursing expletives directed toward Prowell Woodworks.